 Emphasising more a focus on the individual contributions were capacities to be seen to be and performing particular roles.
-This included specialist skills within work teams (e.g. IT helpdesk, emergency services), a training role given to a part-time worker and a marketing function taken by another (i.e., restaurant), being self-employed individual for one worker and a more corporate management role for another (i.e., gymnasium) were identified as important performance roles that were being constructed in these four work settings.
-However, these roles were not uniformly welcomed (e.g., part-time waitress), and constructed through negotiated relations between individual and workplace goals (IT helpdesk and gymnasium).
+This included specialist skills within work teams (e.g. IT helpdesk, emergency services), a training role given to a part-time worker and a marketing function taken by another (i.e. restaurant owner/manager), being self-employed individual for one worker and a more corporate management role for another (i.e. gymnasium) were identified as important performance roles that were being constructed in these four work settings.
+However, these roles were not uniformly welcomed.
+For instance, the part-time waitress was not seeking to expand her roles and responsibilities in the restaurant despite the manager's belief in her capacities.
+Instead, she wanted to merely secure remuneration from the restaurant that would support her through university.
+Also, this knowledge was constructed through negotiated relations between individual and workplace goals (IT helpdesk and gymnasium).
+In the IT helpdesk, although working in a shared space and on similar work, these workers' trajectories and preferences were quite distinct.
 Here, issues of self and the intentionality of individuals' participation and remaking practice come together.
 That is, the individual who takes upon himself or herself a particular performance role is seeking to exercise that role for particular intentional purposes.
-However, the degree by which the role is welcomed and is successfully anointed by the workplace is linked to its consistency with the individual's intentions and goals.
+These individual purposes will be consistent or inconsistent by degree with those of the workplace.
+Moreover, the degree by which the role is welcomed and is successfully anointed by the workplace is linked to its meeting the workplace's trajectory and goals.

 The emergency service work requires fire fighters to enact a number of roles, often simultaneously.
-For Hugh, this is a Junior fire fighter - who holds the designated position of seat number 4 in the appliance (water pump vehicle) that takes crews to emergency incidents.
-In the multiple crewed station where he works, there is provision for 2 only junior fire fighters.
+For Hugh, this is a junior fire fighter - who holds the designated position of seat number 4 in the appliance (i.e. water pump vehicle) that takes crews to emergency incidents.
+In the multiple crewed station where he works, there is provision for only 2 junior fire fighters.
 However, Hugh relishes the role of a junior fire fighter.
 His commitment to this position includes the completion of a diploma within the allocated 3 years.
 Yet beyond this he is afforded on-going development in the workplace best characterised as an apprenticeship with all the learning experiences of that training model.
 Despite his position being recognised as junior and, therefore, inexperienced, Hugh brings a high level of experience to this position as a result of years of service as a fire fighter in Britain.
-So, Hugh does not personally identify as an inexperienced fire fighter.
+So, Hugh does not personally identify as an inexperienced fire fighter, but as a transferee to another service that failed to recognise his experiences and expertise.
 He recounts stories of his 'inexperience' in the British fire fighting service and the learning by mistakes that resulted, eg, the axe through the plate glass window.
 Yet his 'inexperience' does not personally accord with his afforded role of junior fire fighter.
-He notes the level of support he is afforded is different than that in Britain where inexperienced fire fighters are known and treated as the 'sprog'.
+He notes the level of support he is afforded in this role is different than that in Britain where inexperienced fire fighters are known and treated as the 'sprog'.
 There are some long serving boys here and I'm not treated as the sprog as such because that culture is fast fading and my experience is recognised by the boys here who may have been in longer here in Queensland than I have but I've seen a lot more fires than they have.

-In this way, similarly, the duality of performance roles are elaborated in what roles and support for those roles are afforded and yet hows this role, by different degree, is engaged with by individuals.
+In this way, similarly, the duality of performance roles are elaborated in what roles and support for those roles are afforded and also how those roles are engaged with by individuals in different degree and for different kinds of purposes.